 Challenges Urban Industries

 It is not a secret that our urban communities are growing more than anticipated.
-Crowded living conditions in big cities correlate with a high transmission of infectious diseases.
-Since the population is closer together than it would be in rural communities, it allows for a diseases and viruses to shift from person to person quicker.
+Crowded living conditions in big cities correlate with high transmission of infectious diseases.
+Since the population is closer together than it would be in rural communities, it allows for diseases and viruses to shift from person to person quicker.
 The NCBI says that chronic diseases and acute diseases have been linked to respiratory issues in urban populations.
 With the increase of pollution complication issues in urban environments, chronic respiratory infections are on the rise.
 Infections like SARS and the avian flu have the potential to spread quickly in highly populated areas.

 An unfortunate downside to crowded living conditions is the creation of urban slums.
 Since there is a population in poverty in large cities, these economic issues create problems for the urban medical industry.
-Fast urbanization brings way to slums and subsequently, poor hygiene conditions.
+Fast urbanization brings way to slums and, subsequently, poor hygiene conditions.
 Infectious diseases spread through contaminated water, which is often the only water available.
 A lack of access to clean water makes it difficult for some families to carry out basic hygiene functions.
 Half of the urban populations in Africa, Asia, and Latin America are still suffering from diseases and infections due to a lack of access to sanitation and safe drinking water.

 Overlapping Challenges in Rural and Urban Healthcare

-Vaccine hesitation as becoming a major issue amongst all facets of healthcare.
+Vaccine hesitation is becoming a major issue amongst all facets of healthcare.
 Parents are the primary cause of vaccine hesitation in both rural and urban environments.
 Their three major reasons for rejecting vaccinations in their children are: